cgneo/neoHGT-v1/readme.md

 	</a><br>
 </p>

-# neoHGT: Lateral gene transfer in Archaea
+# neoHGT: Horizontal gene transfer in Archaea

 ## Table of Contents